 Children learn language in a quite different way from which adults learn.
 They repeat what they hear and they apply what they learn in new, similar situations.
 If they get it right, they know it by observing and getting feedback from others.
 If they get it wrong, they adjust it till they know it is correct.

 Have you seen children playing the vegetable and fruit stand game?
-One child plays to be the person working in the shop, another child plays to be the customer, sometimes you can see a child playing the cashier too.
-They act to ask for the fresh vegetables and fruits, their price; the clerk introduces products and tries to convince the customer to buy them; and of course, the customer has to pay in the end.
+One child takes the role as the clerk working in the shop, another child plays to be the customer, sometimes you can see a child playing the cashier too.
+They act as if they were shopping like in the real store.
+They ask for the fresh vegetables and fruits and their price; the clerk introduces products and tries to convince the customer to buy them; and of course, the customer has to pay in the end.
 Once it is over, they will change roles and act it out from the start again.